 Nurture your creativity

-Over the years, I’ve developed ways to nurture my creativity.
+Over the years, I’ve developed many ways to nurture my creativity.
 Some things I learnt at art college, while others I’ve been carrying out since working freelance.
-I like to view creativity as I do houseplants, both need to be cared for in order to grow!
+I view my creativity as I do my houseplants; both need to be cared for to grow!

 Pause to enjoy the simple things

 Often when we hit a wall with our creativity all we need to do is stop what we’re doing and take a break.
 Moving away from where we create, even if it’s just for an hour, can help us to see things more clearly, after all, they say a change is as good as a rest!

 A break could include making a cup of tea, playing some music, meditating or even doing a few stretches.
 Pausing and refocusing the mind on another activity will reset the balance, giving a fresh perspective on what you’re doing.
 Getting into the habit of taking regular breaks is a healthy way to work.

 A great thing any creative can do is look back at what has gone before, after all, we’re all standing on the shoulders of giants!
 Whatever your passion there will almost certainly be an unlimited supply of work you can dip into.
 You could visit libraries, museums, art galleries or even attend a lecture.